openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

 ---
 title: Training Data Collection Using Google Earth Engine
 summary: This tutorial will demonstrate how to collect categorical training data for land cover classification using Google Earth Engine.
 Users should adjust the various components to match their project objectives.
 Here, the process is demonstrated for the countries of Colombia, Mozambique, and Cambodia, and for a simple legend of four land cover classes - Forest, Water, Herbaceous, and Developed.
-Refer to Module 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine for more information and resources for working in this environment.
+Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in this environment.
 author: Karis Tenneson
-creation date:
+creation date: December, 2020
 language: English
-publisher and license: Copyright 2020, World Bank.
+publisher and license: Copyright 2021, World Bank.
 This work is licensed under a Creative Commons Attribution 3.0 IGO

 tags:
 - OpenMRV